• Skip to primary navigation

 • Easy recipe for kiddos to help make

-What is in the Meatballs at Ikea?
+What's in the Meatballs at Ikea?

-• Ikea meatball ingredients.
-500g (1 lb) ground beef and 250g (1/2lb) ground pork, 1 onion finely chopped, 1 clove of garlic (crushed or minced), 100g breadcrumbs, 1 egg, 5 tablespoons whole milk, and salt and pepper to taste.
+• IKEA meatball ingredients.
+500g (1 lb) ground beef and 250g (½lb) ground pork, 1 onion finely chopped, 1 clove of garlic (crushed or minced), 100g breadcrumbs, 1 egg, 5 tablespoons whole milk, and salt and pepper to taste.

-• Ikea meatball cream gravy sauce ingredients.
+• IKEA meatball cream gravy sauce ingredients.
 40g butter, 40g all-purpose flour, 300ml vegetable, chicken, or beef stock, 150ml heavy cream, 2 teaspoons soy sauce, and 1 teaspoon Dijon mustard.

 Easy Swedish Meatballs With Cream Gravy Ingredients

-This is a very simple and forgiving recipe and substitutions can easily be made.
-I’ve included a few below just in case you need them.
+This is a very simple and forgiving recipe, and substitutions can easily be made.
+I've included a few below just in case you need them.

 Meatball Ingredients